fadlinaufal06/PituChat/README.md

-# Getting Started with Create React App
+# React Frontend Challenge

+THIS PROJECT IS A FRONTEND CHALLENGE WHICH DEPLOYED WITH NETLIFY HERE : https://master--pituchat.netlify.app/home THIS Application mostly still a static components, but u can try to Login by just typing any email or password

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-THIS PROJECT IS A FRONTEND CHALLENGE WHICH DEPLOYED HERE : https://master--pituchat.netlify.app/home THIS Application mostly still a static components, but u can try to Login by just typing any email or password

 ## Available Scripts